 5. PM6:Y6, PIF8BT:PDI and PBDBT:ITIC comparisons

-An analogy between PM6: Y6, PIF8BT: PDI and PBDBT: ITIC (OPV cells) has additionally been done and has been kept in the table underneath.
-Which drives us to PM6: Y6 (quaternary) topology showed the best PCE to date.
+An analogy between PM6:Y6, PIF8BT:PDI and PBDBT:ITIC (OPV cells) has additionally been done and has been kept in the Table 3 , which drives us to PM6:Y6 (quaternary) topology that showed the best PCE to date.